kimmobrunfeldt/howto-everything/jira-issue-to-branch-name.md

 # Bookmarklet to easily generate branch name from JIRA ticket

-Thanks to [@jareware](https://github.com/jareware) the code, I made small modifications to the script.
+Credits to [@jareware](https://github.com/jareware) for the original code, I made small modifications to the script.

 ## Installation